The Night They Raided Minsky's: Reception

-"Night They Invented Striptease" Claim
+Historical accuracy

 The film erroneously suggested that the night of the raid was the "night they invented striptease."
 Striptease was in fact invented centuries before the Minsky's raid.
 In the United States, Sol Bloom was reportedly making large sums of money from "hoochie coochie" shows which featured striptease-like dancing by 1893.
 Trapeze artist performer Charmion was also acknowledged to have been doing striptease routines by 1896.

+Both of the film's implications that one raid brought down the Minsky's Burlesque and that that Minsky's fell in 1925 were inaccurate as well.
+The Minsky Burlesque in fact thrived in the years after the raid depicted in the film, in spite of even possibly being subjected to numerous other raids afterwards, before finally being weakened during the reign of later New York City mayor Fiorello LaGuardia, a progressive reformer who brought extreme pressure on New York City's burlesque industry and even banned the commercial use of the term "burlesque" in 1937.
+In his 1986 book Minsky's Burlesque, Morton Minsky recounted how the Minsky family thrived, even after being subjected to numerous raids, through the protection of LaGuardia's predecessor New York mayor Jimmy Walker, recounting the raids by saying “But we [the people of New York] were still in the Jimmy Walker era, and official censorship was rare.”

 Television series

 In 1972, Daily Variety reported that Yorkin and Lear were adapting The Night They Raided Minsky's for a half-hour CBS sitcom called Slowly I Turned, set in the 1920s.
 It would have been their third sitcom, following All in the Family and Sanford and Son.

 Stage adaptation

 A stage adaptation as a musical, titled Minsky's, opened officially on February 6, 2009, at the Ahmanson Theatre, Los Angeles, and ran through March 1, 2009.
 The new musical was directed and choreographed by Casey Nicholaw, with a book by Bob Martin and music and lyrics by Charles Strouse and Susan Birkenhead.
 Though the show's program notes that it is based on the film, the book is essentially a new story.